Ajayreddy2004/Library-Management-System/README.md

 1. Open the `index.html` file in your web browser.
 2. Start using the Library Management System.

+(Or use the Live Server Extension in VS Code to run the index.html file.)

 ---

 ## ⚙️ How It Works